Quick Answer

 Why drones are replacing scaffolding for roof surveys

+We are still putting up scaffolding just to look at a roof.
 Scaffolding is expensive, slow, and annoying for homeowners.
 It takes a day to erect, costs £1,000–£2,500 a week to hire, and often sits idle while you wait for a clear weather window.
-For a simple visual inspection, it's overkill.
+For a simple visual inspection, it is overkill.
 A drone changes the economics completely.

 You can survey a standard 3-bed semi in under 30 minutes.
 You get 4K footage you can review frame by frame, share with the homeowner, and attach to a professional report.
-Insurance assessors, estate agents, and property managers are increasingly expecting this kind of documentation.
+Insurance assessors, estate agents, and property managers now expect this kind of documentation.
 Roofers who can offer drone surveys are winning jobs that traditional firms can't touch.

 UK CAA regulations: what you need before you fly

 The Civil Aviation Authority overhauled UK drone rules in January 2026.
-The good news: if you're using a drone under 249g like the DJI Mini 4 Pro, you're in the Open Category A1 subcategory, which has the most relaxed rules.
-The bad news: you still need two things before you fly commercially.
+A drone under 249g like the DJI Mini 4 Pro sits in the Open Category A1 subcategory, which has the most relaxed rules.
+You still need two things before you fly commercially, but neither is difficult.

 Two things you must have before flying commercially